What Are The 6 Main Stress?

 Effective Communication

-Developing effective communication skills can help prevent and manage stress in relationships or work environments.
+Practical communication skills can help prevent and manage stress in relationships or work environments.
 Clear and open communication can prevent misunderstandings, resolve conflicts, and foster healthy connections with others.

 Time Management